Combe Martin History Homepage

 Unique to Combe Martin, our annual Earl of Rone Festival and the Combe Martin Carnival are long-running local events˃

-The record-breaking village with a thriving Community Shop and seaside hospitality is also colloquially known by the local community as ‘Martinscombe’, and ‘Shamwick’.
+Our record-breaking village, with a thriving Community Shop and seaside hospitality, is also colloquially known by the local community as ‘Martinscombe’, and ‘Shamwick’.

 Since Victorian times, a variety of shops, traders and cottage industries stretched for over a mile along Combe Martin's main street.
 You can find out more from Combe Martin Museum on Cross Street near the main beach.